mattpopovich/mattpopovich.com/_posts/2025-11-15-how-to-replace-and-fix-tesla-model-3-window-regulator-motor.md

     * Remove 13x 8mm screws around the outside of the black plastic panel to remove the assembly.
       * Do not remove the four screws on the inside.
         * They are a different size so hopefully they aren’t tempting.
     * Once the screws are out, there are two metal clips holding the assembly to the door.
-The repair manual only mentions one and it is wrong.
-There’s a clip on the bottom left and the bottom right.
+The repair manual only mentions one so maybe newer models only have one but for me, there’s a clip on the bottom left and the bottom right.
+      * These clips take a good bit of force to disconnect.
     * To lift the assembly out, pull it away from the bottom, then slide the assembly down.

 Boom!
 The assembly is out and ready to be replaced or repaired.